 Apple Music – for Apple device owners

-Apple Music regularly uses AAC (Advanced Audio Coding) streaming at 256kbps, but Apple is now offering CD-quality (16-bit/44.1kHz), Apple Music Lossless (24-bit/48kHz) and Hi-Res Lossless (up to 24-bit/192kHz) streams via its ALAC (Apple Lossless Audio Codec) codec.
+Apple offers CD-quality (16-bit/44.1kHz), Apple Music Lossless (24-bit/48kHz) and Hi-Res Lossless (up to 24-bit/192kHz) streams via its ALAC (Apple Lossless Audio Codec) codec.
 And the best bit?
-If you subscribe to Apple Music at £10 ($10) per month, there's no extra charge for these higher-quality streams.
+If you subscribe to Apple Music at £10 ($10, AU$12) per month, there's no extra charge for these higher-quality streams.
 That puts it on a par with Amazon, and much cheaper than Tidal and Qobuz.

-All of Apple Music's 75-million-strong music catalogue is now available in CD quality or Apple Music Lossless.
-At launch, 20 million tracks will be accessible in the highest quality Hi-Res Lossless format, with the whole catalogue following "by the end of 2021".
+All of Apple Music's 90-million-strong music catalogue is now available in CD quality or Apple Music Lossless.
+At launch, the company claimed that 20 million tracks were accessible in the highest quality Hi-Res Lossless format, with the whole catalogue following by the end of 2021.

-We haven't heard too much of Apple's Hi-Res Lossless catalogue yet, but there's plenty to get excited about – unless you just bought a new pair of AirPods.
+Having heard Apple's Hi-Res Lossless catalogue, we can tell you that there's plenty to get excited about – unless you just bought a new pair of AirPods.

-Here's the rub: although Apple Music with Dolby Atmos will work with all headphones and Apple's own HomePod and HomePod Mini will support Lossless at some point (following a software update), Apple's own headphones don't support lossless audio.
+Here's the rub: although Apple Music with Dolby Atmos works with all headphones and Apple's own HomePod and HomePod Mini support Lossless (although only the original HomePod supports Spatial Audio), Apple's own headphones don't support lossless audio.
 None of them.
-That means even if you've spent £549 ($549, AU$899) on a pair of AirPods Max, you can't listen to Apple Music in the highest quality.
+That means even if you've spent £549 ($549, AU$899) on a pair of AirPods Max, while you can get head-tracked spatial audio from an Apple device, you can't listen to Apple Music in the highest quality.
 Peeved?
 We don't blame you.

 Apple's iPhones (since the iPhone 7) natively support lossless – but only Apple Music Lossless, and not the highest quality Hi-Res Lossless.
 If you want to listen to Apple Music tracks above 24-bit/48kHz on your iPhone, you'll need to connect an external DAC and use a wired pair of headphones.
 Check out our guide for how to listen to hi-res audio on an iPhone.